 Disclosure: This article contains affiliate links.
 We may earn a commission at no extra cost to you.

-Choosing between Mailchimp, ActiveCampaign, and ConvertKit comes down to what a business actually needs.
-These three platforms dominate the conversation but serve fundamentally different audiences.
-For the full lineup, see our best email marketing software guide.
-For automation beyond email, check out marketing automation tools.
+Mailchimp, ActiveCampaign, and ConvertKit dominate the email marketing conversation but serve fundamentally different audiences.
+Choosing between them comes down to what your business actually needs.
+For the full six-platform lineup, see our best email marketing software guide.
+For automation beyond email, see marketing automation tools.

 Feature Mailchimp ActiveCampaign ConvertKit